FrenchBlogDNS toolbox

 Setting up these DMARC records will allow you to receive a large number of DMARC XML reports like this one:

-For your convenience, we have established a managed, user-friendly service to aid you in the analysis of these reports:
+To enhance your convenience, we have implemented a managed and user-friendly service specifically designed to assist you in analyzing these reports.